marktext/marktext/doc/linux.md

 ## Snappy

-Downlaod snap file and execute `sudo snap install --classic --dangerous marktext_%version%_amd64.snap`.
+Download snap file and execute `sudo snap install --classic --dangerous marktext_%version%_amd64.snap`.

 Please note that snappy packages may not work on not Debian-based distros and SELinux distros.